[husserl.gif (32k)]

 Phenomenological Reviews

 A most exciting new online journal coming out of the Open Commons of Phenomenology.
 Phenomenological Reviews is an open access, multilingual journal that provides a critical overview of recent literature in phenomenology.
-It is edited by Iulian Apostolescu (University of Bucharest) and Prof. Anthony Steinbock (Southern Illinois University).
+It is edited by Iulian Apostolescu (University of Bucharest) and Prof. Anthony Steinbock (Stony Brook University).

 Jahrbuch für Philosophie und phänomenologische Forschung